Liago/AZReader/ISSUES.md

 **Final Impact:** The AZReader application now achieves complete TypeScript compliance with zero compilation errors.
 All critical functionality works correctly with proper type safety.
 The systematic approach of addressing database schema mismatches, component integration issues, service layer problems, interface compatibility, and utility function safety has resulted in a robust, fully functional, and type-safe application ready for production.

+**Latest Critical Database Migration Fix (2025-01-15):**
+- ✅ **Fixed articles table migration errors** in postsSlice.ts by updating all table references from 'posts' to 'articles'
+- ✅ **Resolved Supabase query type errors** by changing 6 database query calls to use correct table name
+- ✅ **Fixed type assertion issues** for Article data responses with proper type casting
+- ✅ **Updated reducer state handling** to properly type Article[] data in pagination logic
+- ✅ **Ensured complete build success** with zero TypeScript compilation errors after migration

+**Database Migration Context:**
+The application has migrated from a 'posts' table to an 'articles' table structure.
+All TypeScript errors related to table name mismatches and data type assertions have been resolved to work with the new database schema.

-**Total Errors Resolved:** Over 65+ critical TypeScript compilation errors were systematically identified and resolved across multiple comprehensive batches, ensuring complete codebase compliance and production readiness.
+**Total Errors Resolved:** Over 70+ critical TypeScript compilation errors were systematically identified and resolved across multiple comprehensive batches, ensuring complete codebase compliance and production readiness.